bloobirds-it/action-youtrack-sync/README.md

 # action-youtrack-sync

-Action for syncing with YouTrack boards.
-It works by doing the following:
+> Action for syncing with YouTrack boards.

+Works by doing the following:

 1. Create your desired ticket(s).